nori-dot-eco/contracts/docs/participant/MultiAdmin.md

 # MultiAdmin
-> MultiAdmin: Multisignature wallet - Allows multiple parties to agree on transactions before execution.
+> MultiAdmin: MultiSignature wallet - Allows multiple parties to agree on transactions before execution.
 It should be the only address which can upgrade contracts, routes in the contract registry, etc. It is to be controlled by the Nori Developers.
-This contract is derived from the Gnosis multisig wallet.
+This contract is derived from the Gnosis multi-sig wallet.

 **Execution cost**: No bound available

-**Deployment cost**: less than 1274600 gas
+**Deployment cost**: less than 1690200 gas

 **Combined cost**: No bound available